 Our reportable segments are Marketplace and Resale.
 Through the Marketplace segment, we act as an intermediary between ticket buyers and sellers within our online secondary ticket marketplace.
 Through the Resale segment, we acquire tickets from primary sellers, which are then sold through secondary ticket marketplaces.
 Revenues and contribution margin are used by our Chief Operating Decision Maker ("CODM") to assess performance of the business.
-We define contribution margin as revenues less cost of revenues and marketing and selling expenses.
+We define contribution margin as revenues and marketing and selling expenses.